 - Understand the needs and wants of your internal customers and understand their criticality to the overall company mission.

 - Translate those collected business requirements into “technical & engineering”.
 Make sure you have access to experienced analytical minds that can rationally think through every situation.

 - Have an “Agility Plan” because you need to embrace lifecycle change at an unrelenting pace and deal with implementation planning around day to day operations for a critical access asset.

 - Plan a logical approach to baseline categorization and options, modification of current infrastructure and locations, future proofing and cutover.
 Plan for quality and continuous improvement over a three to five-year window.

 - Test that plan, possibly have a third-party audit it to ensure that it can be delivered on time, within budget and compliant to scope.

 - Ensure the right answers related to all of the other IT areas involved in enterprise wireless (i.e. security, infrastructure, applications, analytics, advanced transformation, optimization, density, performance, coverage, attenuation, aesthetics, etc.)

 “Wireless Done Right™” is one of the most compelling reasons for selecting RF-Works.
 It is what makes RF-Works unique and our team takes pride in that fact.
 Our core values are the driving force for everything we do.
 With a culture of customer service, process-driven quality, industry-leading engineering and knowledge share, and state of the art tools we are able to deploy advanced wireless services for our customer base.
-If you love wireless, then consider joining our team and you’ll love what you do every day.
+If you love wireless, then consider engaging our team and you’ll love how your network performs every day.